franciscop/backblaze/readme.md

 // ]
 ```

+You can pass an optional prefix filter, and only those files starting by it will be returned.
+Use `abc/` to return only the files in folder `abc`.

 You might just want to read only e.g. the filenames, so you can `.map()` it with plain Javascript:

 ```js